Top five reasons to get more than one domain name

 2. Lookalike or soundalike names: If a competitor sets up a similar-sounding name and website, your potential customers may be fooled into visiting that site instead of yours.
-To make sure this doesn’t happen to you, you may want to purchase the closest potential “copycats” of your domain name.
+To make sure that this doesn't happen to you, you may want to purchase the closest potential 'copycats' of your domain name.

 4. Descriptive name: Different people may think of your brand or website in different ways, and not always by its official name.
 Depending on what services you provide or products you sell, you may want to register a domain name that describes your business alongside your business name itself.
 This is especially true if your business name is not yet established, or if it has a distinctive quality or location that doesn't align with the name.
 You can also use a more descriptive domain name to point to a particular page within your site, such as a blog or order page.

-5. New gTLDs: New domain endings or “gTLDs,” like .plumbing and .photography, present a great new opportunity for you to have a memorable and unique domain name.
+5. New gTLDs: New domain endings or gTLDs (generic top-level domains), like .plumbing and .photography, present a great new opportunity for you to have a memorable and unique domain name.
 If you already have a traditional domain ending, purchasing a domain with a new gTLD alongside it may allow you to: